jonahar/google-reminders-cli/README.md

 Reminder set successfully
 ```

+Run `remind -h` to see additional acceptable time formats

 Currently there is no official support for reminders in Google API, so instead, this
 tool imitates a browser request.
 App API keys are provided in a separate file and you may either use them or change them with